-Perennial powers such as the Saints or Chiefs are usually listed with negative odds at the start of the season because they’re expected to make the playoffs every year.
-For example the Saints were listed with -480 odds at FanDuel Sportsbook to start the season so it would have taken a bet of $480 on New Orleans to make the playoffs to profit $100.
+Perennial pro football powers such as the Eagles or Chiefs are usually listed with negative odds at the start of the season because they’re expected to make the playoffs every year.
+For example, the Chiefs are listed with -500 odds to make the playoffs at FanDuel Sportsbook to start the season.
+On a $10 bet at those odds, you would net only $2 if Kansas City was to make the postseason cut.

 Teams in stronger divisions tend to get longer odds, whereas teams that dominate their divisions get better odds because of their clear path to a playoff berth.

-Most teams have NFL Playoffs odds somewhere between -200 and +200 at the start of the season.
-There are some true longshots, such as the Jacksonville Jaguars, who had +590 odds to make the playoffs in early September.
+Most teams have NFL Playoffs odds somewhere between -200 and +300 at the start of the season.
+There are some true long shots such as the Arizona Cardinals, who have +1100 odds to make the playoffs at DraftKings Sportsbook as of May 25.

 NFL Playoffs betting strategy

 The important thing to consider when betting NFL Playoffs futures is public perception.
 These lines are set almost entirely based on the esteem each team has earned in the public eye.
-The Cowboys had -250 odds to make the playoffs entering the season because of their reputation as a star-studded team.
-But going against the grain by taking a +200 bet on Dallas to miss the playoffs again could pay off.
-Dallas was upset in Week 1 by the Rams, 20-17, and nearly lost to the Falcons in Week 2.
-They then lost their starting quarterback for the remainder of the 2020 season.
+The Packers had -500 odds to make the playoffs entering the 2022 season because of their reputation as a star-studded team.
+But going against the grain by taking a +350 bet on Green Bay to miss the playoffs would have paid off.

 Also consider the division landscape when betting on NFL Playoffs futures.
 Not only does a weak division provide a path to the postseason, it provides six relatively easy, or six very difficult games depending on the division.
 It makes sense to analyze the entire season schedule before placing a significant wager on a team.

-Note that if you’re interested in trying to predict the exact pecking order in a division, DraftKings Sportsbook is offering odds on the finishing position for each team within their division.
+Note that if you’re interested in trying to predict the exact pecking order in a division, DraftKings Sportsbook offers odds on the finishing position for each team within their division prior to each season.